-Let’s compare and see which type of a software house is more suitable for your business and your project.
+Let’s compare and see which company size and type are more suitable for your business and software project.
 This comparison should already tell you which one is a better option.
 We’re going to make this distinction in the form of questions, and as we go on, you’ll get more and more clear about your choice.

 Let’s start from resources.
-In a large company, due to its size and reputation, the process may be rather expensive as opposed to smaller software vendors.
-Small companies are mostly agile, which means they are more flexible.
+In a large company, due to its size and reputation, the process may be rather expensive as opposed to smaller software development companies.
+Small organizations are mostly agile, which means they are more flexible.
 For example, they can offer you building MVP first and see if it’ll be successful.

-In a big corporation, it’s more of “you order, we deliver” kind of policy.
+In most projects of big software development companies, it’s more of the “you order, we deliver” kind of policy.
 It’s a more artificial procedure in which there is less possibility to control or manage the project.
 Hence, the decision-making process is more restrictive.
 But if you want to have a job done and don’t really care about how it’s done, then perhaps it’s something for you.

-Depending on how fast you want to release your product.
-In smaller software companies, it’s a matter of their responsiveness as well as what software development pricing model they use – Fixed Price or Time and Material?
+In smaller software companies, it’s a matter of their responsiveness and what software development pricing model they use – Fixed Price or Time and Material?
 In big corporations, the date is fixed, but the process may be longer due to documentation or plans.

-As mentioned before, in the software industry or any industry really, large companies have more structure system of doing things.
+As mentioned before, in the software industry or any industry really, large companies have a more structured system of doing things.
 The same goes for communication in the project.
 For this reason, it’s rather unlikely that you’re going to meet the team or talk to the CEO.
-Even though they probably have offices in many countries which, in theory, should facilitate the communication.
+Even though they probably have offices in many countries, which, in theory, should facilitate communication.
 However, in most cases, it’s all done by an intermediary.
 It’s one of the company cultural differences.

 That’s why, if you want transparency, smaller software companies are a better option here.
 They genuinely care about your product, and there’s more flexibility in how they interact with you through various means of communication, such as Slack or Google Meet.
-This is turn, builds trust and sets a foundation for a long-term relationship.
+This, in turn, builds trust and sets a foundation for a long-term relationship.

 It’s evident that bigger software vendors have established status on the market, and they want to live up to that.
 But smaller but fast-growing companies also do their best.
 For them, the mission is more than just a statement.
 That’s why they tend to care more about their customer service.
 This transforms to getting to know the business and client face-to-face, more customized approach.
 You’re not a client but rather a business partner.

 At Gorrion, we’re client-focused.
-Through research and workshop, we want to know as much as possible to offer you solutions for the product that will help your business.
-Moreover, our team of experts is fully engaged in every step of the process.
+Through research and product discovery workshops, we want to know as much as possible to offer you solutions for the product that will help your business.
+Moreover, our team of experts is fully engaged in every step of the custom software development process.

-During the collaboration, you’re going to meet the group and be in frequent contact with them.
-That means, getting feedback on the progress as well as a chance to take part in creating the product which makes the collaboration a lot more effective and rewarding.
-Thanks to the company culture and project management, we’re flexible and responsive to any changes.
+During the collaboration, you’re going to meet the team and be in frequent contact with them.
+That means getting feedback on the progress as well as a chance to take part in creating the product, which makes the collaboration a lot more effective and rewarding.
+Thanks to the company culture and Agile project management, we’re flexible and responsive to any changes.
 In the end, our goal is your product’s success.

-We make sure that you’ll get the one that will fit the market needs and bring the value to its target users.
+We ensure that you’ll get the one that will fit the market needs and bring value to its target users.
 And that’s also the reason why we don’t want to be a large company.
-We’re committed to customization and transparency of the process.
+We’re committed to the customization and transparency of the process.
 We thrive on having long-term relationships with our clients and on making them last.
-Interested in what our clients say about us?
+Are you interested in what our clients say about us?
 Check out our Clutch profile.

-As you can see, the choice of a software development company isn’t the easiest, but it’s not impossible, and I hope that this article helped you with it.
-However, if you’re still uncertain about the process of outsourcing your project, read our ebook or simply book a meeting with us.
+As you can see, the choice of a software company isn’t the easiest, but it’s not impossible, and I hope that this article helped you with it.
+However, if you’re still uncertain about the process of outsourcing software development, read our ebook or simply book a meeting with us.